 If your loved one died due to someone else’s negligence, you have two years to file a wrongful death case to pursue justice.
 Once the wrongful death case has been filed, your wrongful death attorney will gather evidence, file paperwork, and manage deadlines.
-Allow us to explain in detail the importance of each step and how your wrongful death attorney, Mickey Kicklighter, will proceed in your wrongful death case.
+Allow us to explain in detail the importance of each step and how your wrongful death attorney, Mickey Kicklighter, will proceed in your wrongful death cases in Chatham County.

 Negligence or intent must be present for a wrongful death claim to be valid, and it must be proven in the case.
 These are the definitions of negligence and intent: